UCSantaBarbara/slack-hubot-apigateway/README.md

 - APIGEE_MFATOKEN: your-optional-2fa-totp-secret
 - HUBOT_AUTH_ADMIN: your-list-of-hubot-admins

+It's also nice to install the [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata) from Heroku Labs so that we can get useful information about the app that is deployed.
+This is a requirement for the `misc version` chatbot command.
+To install this:

+`heroku labs:enable runtime-dyno-metadata -a slack-hubot-apigateway`

 ## Deploying to Heroku

 You can cntact the admins for this repo to help deploy this safely in Heroku.